Moths of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands.

-Comments: Our current records are based on identifications by Hodges (1999).
-This species is common throughout the eastern US, and populations in North Carolina appear to be secure.
+Comments: Our records are based on identifications by Hodges (1999).
+While we have no recent records, this species is common throughout the eastern US, and populations in North Carolina are likely to be secure.